Prices in Germany’s domestic bitumen market are rising because supplies are restricted while seasonal demand is growing.

-The supply of bitumen remains limited throughout Germany, especially in the northeast, as the two largest German refineries Schwedt and Leuna temporarily stopped producing bitumen due to the pipeline Druzhba contamination issue.
-Bayernoil, another major producer of bitumen, had a nine-month break because of the explosion last year.
+Bitumen supplies remain limited throughout Germany, especially in the northeast, as the two largest German refineries, Schwedt and Leuna, have temporarily stopped producing bitumen due to the pipeline Druzhba contamination issue.
+Bayernoil, another major producer of bitumen, has been on a nine-month break because of an explosion last year.

-German refinery PCK Schwedt processes 208 000 barrels of bitumen per day.
+The German refinery PCK Schwedt, which processes 208, 000 barrels of bitumen per day.
 It has stopped the production of bitumen and switch to the delivery of more cost-effective lighter crudes.
 From the middle of April, oil flows through the pipeline have been halted, while crude oil was contaminated by excess concentrations of an organic chloride.
 After using the oil reserves, the PCK Schwedt temporarily established alternative oil supplies through the port of Rostock.

 PCK Raffinerie Schwedt is owned by Rosneft Deutschland, Shell Deutschland and PCK Beteiligungs-Gesellschaft.
 The refinery processes 12 million tons of crude oil per year, obtaining diesel fuel, gasoline, kerosene, liquefied petroleum gas, fuel oil and among others, bitumen.

 Total Refinery Leuna